AvisoNovate/rook/docs/interceptors.rst

 Each endpoint function may define a set of interceptors specific to that function, using :interceptors metadata.

+Ultimately, Rook wraps endpoints functions so that they are Pedestal interceptors.

 Interceptors may be :doc:`inherited <nested>` from the namespace and elsewhere.

 Interceptor Values